 The Greetland Academy has one bank account that holds all cash balances.
-The Academy has endeavoured to maximise the use of these funds by arranging with the bank to receive interest of 0.25% below the Bank of England base rate on balances held in the account.
+The Academy endeavours to maximise the use of these funds and has therefore arranged with the bank to receive interest of 0.25% below the Bank of England base rate on balances held in the account.
 The Greetland Academy takes into account social, environmental and ethical considerations with regard to its investments and therefore has chosen a bank of national repute.